THE BEST POWER METER FOR YOU

 Unlike SRAM, Shimano currently appears more interested in using their power meter as a profitable OEM upsell opportunity for the high-end bikes it goes on rather than as another standalone product to sell in the aftermarket.
 Shimano’s aftermarket products are typically competitively priced, have a differentiated, patented design, and are widely distributed.
 Their power meter has none of these attributes.

 New iterations of existing models will certainly come out over time.
-Quarq or another power meter or cycling industry supplier may add a new product for a location where they don’t currently make one.
+Quarq or another power meter or cycling industry supplier may add a new product for a location where they don’t currently make one, likely in a pedal power meter.

 Performance has equalized: Power meters are often marketed around their accuracy.
 Claims run between +/- 2.0% or +/- 1.0%.
 If you are a road cycling enthusiast producing 300 watts, that 1.0% difference is +/- 3 watts.
 That amount doesn’t matter to anything other than your bragging rights and is easily overwhelmed by a dozen other things that could affect how much power you can put translate to the road from your wheel’s stiffness to chain lube to better sleep.